Subject Group 3

 Individuals and Societies

-The History course focuses on 20th Century World History in the first year and in the second year explores 19th century topics within the history of Europe and the Middle East.
+The History course focuses on 20th Century World History in the first year and 19th century topics within the history of Europe and the Middle East in the second year.

 Economics focuses essentially on scarcity, resource allocation and the methods and processes by which choices are made in the satisfaction of human wants.
-The course emphasizes the economic theories of microeconomics, which deals with economic variables affecting individuals, firms and markets, and macroeconomics, which deals with economic variables affecting countries, governments and societies.
-We apply these theories to real-world issues that include, but are not limited to, fluctuations in economic activity, international trade, economic development and environmental sustainability.
+The course emphasizes the economic theories of microeconomics and macroeconomics.
+Theories are applied to real-world issues.

 The Philosophy course is concerned with a critique of human knowledge and experience, and attempts to explain the principles on which knowledge is constructed and the values on which human actions are based.
 Emphasis is placed on “doing philosophy” with active and engaged students.